-The legal structure is a holding company, Wynnstay Group Plc, which has investments in six wholly owned trading subsidiaries, namely:
+The Group’s effective legal structure continues to be a holding company, Wynnstay Group Plc, which has investments in four wholly owned active trading subsidiaries which are:

 - Wynnstay (Agricultural Supplies) Limited, an agricultural merchant.